 Our Approach

-Fostering an interracial conversation that leads to forming outcome-oriented action teams capable of learning and adapting to changing circumstances is a formidable task.
+Fostering an interracial conversation that leads to outcome-oriented action and adapting to changing circumstances is a formidable task.
 The CORE Team is using an approach called Strategic Doing which is specifically designed to achieve this kind of collaborative action, even and especially for very challenging problems like racism.

 For more information about our approach contact connect@sarisrq.org